jcuetocalnick/tunley/README.md

+#tunley
-# tunley is an iOS app that shows my favorite artist , Alejandro Sanz's all time music fetched by an iTunes API , demostrating some competencies of Swift Languages such TableViews , Navigations , storyboard , etc...
+Tunley is an iOS app that shows my favorite artist , Alejandro Sanz's all time music fetched by an iTunes API , demostrating some competencies of Swift Languages such TableViews , Navigations , storyboard , etc...

 Library | Loom - 26 September 2023 - Watch Video